Christian views on homosexuality: Evangelical Conservative positions

 Some Evangelical Christians regard homosexual acts as sinful and think they should not be accepted by society.
 They tend to interpret biblical verses on homosexual acts to mean that the heterosexual family was created by God to be the bedrock of civilization and that same-sex relationships contradict God's design for marriage and is not his will.
 Christians who oppose homosexual relationships sometimes argue that same-gender sexual activity is a sin.

 In opposing interpretations of the Bible that are supportive of homosexual relationships, conservative Christians have argued for the reliability of the Bible, and the meaning of texts related to homosexual acts, while often seeing what they call the diminishing of the authority of the Bible by many homosexual authors as being ideologically driven.

 As an alternative to a school-sponsored Day of Silence opposing bullying of LGBTQ students, conservative Christians organized a Golden Rule Initiative, where they passed out cards saying "As a follower of Christ, I believe that all people are created in the image of God and therefore deserve love and respect."
 Others created a Day of Dialogue to oppose what they believe is the silencing of Christian students who make public their opposition to homosexuality.

 On 29 August 2017, the Council on Biblical Manhood and Womanhood released a manifesto on human sexuality known as the "Nashville Statement".
 The statement was signed by 150 evangelical leaders, and includes 14 points of belief.

 Fundamentalist position

-It is in some fundamentalist conservative positions, that there are anti-LGBT activists on TV or radio who accuse homosexual people of a gay agenda and of being responsible for social problems, such as terrorism.
+Some fundamentalist conservative anti-LGBT activists on TV and radio accuse homosexual people of a gay agenda and of being responsible for social problems, such as terrorism.
 Fundamentalists also regularly accuse homosexuals of being responsible for natural disasters.
 Some evangelical churches in Uganda, Ghana, and Nigeria strongly oppose homosexuality and homosexuals as well as the LGTBQ community at large.
 They have campaigned for laws criminalizing homosexuality.